 The package provides a means to declare and access named attributes of variables.
 The attributes are compound terms whose arguments are the actual attribute values.
 The attribute names are private to the module in which they are defined.
 They are defined with a declaration

 :- attribute AttributeSpec, ..., AttributeSpec.

 where each AttributeSpec has the form (Name/Arity).
 There must be at most one such declaration in a module Module.
-At most 255 modules can declare attributes at the same time.

 Having declared some attribute names, these attributes can now be added, updated and deleted from unbound variables.
 For each declared attribute name, any variable can have at most one such attribute (initially it has none).